-2015-2016 Jesuit Volunteer Corey Hubbard with Alaina

-- A quarter of our moms work two or more jobs to make ends meet. - Most of our moms are employed in low-paying jobs in the medical field, such as medical assistants (MA) or certified nursing assistants (CNA). - Nearly a third of our families live below the 2016 federal poverty line (\$24,300 for a family of four). - Four-fifths have seen an annual increase in earnings of several thousand dollars since moving into Ethel Lawrence Homes.
-This data is supported by other research which proves that moving low-income families into high-opportunity communities is the best way combat generational cycles of poverty.
+Jesuit Volunteer Corey Hubbard with Alaina - A quarter of our moms work two or more jobs to make ends meet. - Most of our moms are employed in low-paying jobs in the medical field, such as medical assistants (MA) or certified nursing assistants (CNA). - Nearly a third of our families live below the 2016 federal poverty line (\$24,300 for a family of four). - Most families earn between \$20,000 to \$40,000 a year. - Four-fifths have seen an annual increase in earnings of several thousand dollars since moving into Ethel Lawrence Homes.
+This data is supported by other research which proves that moving low-income families into highopportunity communities is the best way combat generational cycles of poverty.
 It also reduces teen pregnancy, increases college attendance as well as marriage rates, and significantly improves adult earning capacity.

-Corey's report also reveals some interesting facts about the strengths and challenges faced by our Education Center students:

-- About a fifth of our students struggle in math and/or reading. - Eight students (20 percent) have been on the honor roll for at least one year. - Four students are either in advanced classes and/or in the Gifted Education program. - Fifteen students (38 percent) "take pride in their work and work hard to make good grades and do their best." - Ten students (26 percent) read for fun.
+Corey's report also reveals some interesting facts about the strengths and challenges faced by our Education Center students, nearly 40 percent of whom receive supportive services from the Mount Laurel School District, including special education, speech therapy or reading support: - About a fifth of our students struggle in math and/or reading. - Eight students (20 percent) have been on the honor roll for at least one year. - Four students are either in advanced classes and/or in the Gifted Education program. - Fifteen students (38 percent) "take pride in their work and work hard to make good grades and do their best." - Ten students (26 percent) read for fun.

 The parents Corey interviewed offered recommendations to improve the Education Center.
-We have already implemented a number of these suggestions such as hiring more staff and launching a college readiness program.
+We have already implemented a number of these suggestions, including hiring more staff and launching a college readiness program.
 Parents also wanted more recreational activities.
 We will soon break ground on a new Outdoor Recreation Area.
 ERLH Offers A "Pathway Out of Poverty"